 Pinnacle Contracting was selected as the general contractor for a 3-story, 70-unit historic rehab in the West Downtown area of St. Louis.
 Interior and exterior parking, solar panels on the roof, a clubroom, and a fitness center are also included in the scope of work.
 Additional design elements include new sealed concrete floors, exposed painted concrete ceilings, exposed exterior masonry walls, and large historic replica aluminum windows that allow for a lot of natural light.

-Construction has recently begun on this 115,317 SF project, and is slated to be complete next summer.
-Additionally, this building is at 1815 Locust, just a couple of blocks down from the new MLS stadium.
+This 115,317 SF project is located at 1815 Locust, just a couple of blocks down from the new MLS stadium.

 The building at 1815 Locust Street was purchased by George Weber, Sr., of The Weber Implement and Automobile Company, which sold farm implements, buggies, wagons, and a variety of early automobiles—most notably the short-lived Hupmobile.
 George Weber’s company became the St. Louis area’s preeminent Chevrolet dealership.
 They eventually sold the building in 1993 to tire wholesaler Tire Mart, but the building at 1815 Locust earned a spot on the National Registry of Historic places as “The Weber Implement and Automobile Company Building”.

 The Lofts at the HUPP project was recently featured in St. Louis CNR, you can read the article in full here: ow.ly/1Pcb50FOTGI